16 Signs You’re More Selfish Than You Think

 Unsplash

 This is a major red flag.
 Selfish people often resort to manipulation to get their way.
-This could be emotional blackmail, guilt trips, or playing games to bend others to their will.
+This could be emotional blackmail, guilt trips, or playing games to bend other people to their will.
 These tactics are toxic and deeply damaging to the people on the receiving end.

 16. You have a sense of entitlement and believe you deserve special treatment.